If you’re considering laser eye surgery, you may have done the following:

 After all, taking the plunge into such life-changing surgery is not a decision to be taken lightly.

-However, most people are startled when they realise that fees vary widely, and rightly so; we tend to naturally assume that a particular medical procedure costs a fixed amount, no matter the provider.
+However, most people are startled when they realise that procedure fees vary widely, and rightly so; we tend to naturally assume that a particular medical procedure costs a fixed amount, no matter the provider.
 Thus, many find it difficult to understand why there can be such a wide discrepancy between clinics.

 To help explain why there can be such a difference in prices for the same procedure, here are the three most important things you must investigate before deciding upon a surgeon – and centre – for your treatment: